Spain joblessness hits new high, fuelling austerity debate

 Joblessness has grown for seven quarters in a row, leaving more Spaniards without work than the entire population of Denmark, and the percentage rate now matches that of Greece, which is in the grips of a full-blown depression.

 Spain has slipped in an out of recession for the past five years.
-In the first quarter more businesses and individuals went into bankruptcy and default, further driving up bad loan rates in Spain's troubled banking system and hitting profits at three of the country's top five lenders, Santander (SAN.MC), Caixabank (CABK.MC) and Sabadell (SABE.MC).
+In the first quarter more businesses and individuals went into bankruptcy and default, further driving up bad loan rates in Spain's troubled banking system and hitting profits at three of the country's top five lenders, Santander, Caixabank and Sabadell.

 The grim economic picture contrasts sharply with financial markets.
 There, waves of liquidity from around the globe have brought down Spain's borrowing costs and all but banished last year's fears that a budget crisis would force Madrid to seek a international sovereign bailout.